-- An email will be sent from College to College email addresses. - An announcement will be posted on the GCD.edu website except in the event of power failure. - An announcement will be made on TV station News 14 Carolina. - An announcement will be posted on Facebook and Twitter. - If no notification is made, either by personal contact or media announcements, the college will operate under normal hours with offices open for staff and faculty and classes in session for students.
+- An email may be sent from College to College email addresses. - An announcement may be posted on the Manna.edu website except in the event of power failure. - An announcement may be posted on social media. - If no notification is made, either by personal contact or media announcements, the college may operate under normal hours with offices open for staff and faculty and classes in session for students.

-GCD staff, faculty and students are urged to exercise good judgment in coming to work or class based on the conditions of roads in their area of residence.
+Manna University staff, faculty and students are urged to exercise good judgment in coming to work or class based on the conditions of roads in their area of residence.
 Absences from class due to adverse weather will be excused and students will be allowed to make up the work missed.